Mario5Gray/spring-data-series/kafkaesque/polls/README.md

 ## App layout

-The application takes in votes on potential poll choices, then emits those results to a dashboard like Grafana.
+The application takes in votes and polls over HTTP, then emits those results to a websocket sink.
+The intermediary steps between source and sink are composed of Kafka streams which process votes, polls, and results.

 Here is the application layout: